Universal Pansharpening Model: Methodology

 Tweedie's formulas~\cite{efron2011tweedie} unveil that $\epsilon_t$-prediction is equivalent to estimating the score function, i.e., the gradient of the log-density of the data distribution.
 For the case of LDBM sampling, $\widehat{\epsilon}_t$ in Eq.~(\ref{sec:method_eq12}) can be converted into:

-Under such circumstances, we can further incorporate the \emph{Bayer's theorem} to achieve diffusion guidance:
+Under such circumstances, we can further incorporate the \emph{Bayer's theorem} to achieve the diffusion guidance, which is expressed as:

-Eq.~(\ref{LBPS:eq1}) offers profound insights that $\nabla_{\mathbf{z}_t}\log p(\mathbf{z}_T\vert \mathbf{z}_t)$ can be adapted to prevent samples from deviating from the generative manifolds.
+Eq.~(\ref{LBPS:eq1}) offers the profound insights that $\nabla_{\mathbf{z}_t}\log p(\mathbf{z}_T\vert \mathbf{z}_t)$ can be adapted to prevent samples from deviating from the generative manifolds.
 However, the likelihood term is in fact analytically intractable due to its dependence on time $t$.
 To circumvent the intractability, we use the surrogate function to maximize the likelihood, yielding approximate posterior sampling~\cite{chung2023diffusion}.
-Specifically, we make the approximation (see Apps.~B):
+Specifically, we make the approximation (see Appendix.~\ref{sec:suppl_C}).

 where $\widehat{\mathbf{z}}_0^{t} = \mathbb{E}[\mathbf{z}_0\vert \mathbf{z}_T]$ is the estimated high-quality latent representation at time $t$.
-Unfortunately, $\mathbf{z}_0$ and $\mathbf{z}_T$, as the two endpoints of the latent diffusion bridge, exhibit a weak conditional relationship in the latent space.
-However, they can be projected back to the pixel space through the invertible tensor matrix $\mathbb{T}$, which allows us to reformulate the guidance objective.
+Unfortunately, $\mathbf{z}_0$ and $\mathbf{z}_T$, as the two endpoints of the latent diffusion bridge, exhibit an implicit conditional relationship in the latent space.
+However, they can be projected back to the pixel space through the pseudo inverse of tensor matrix $\mathbb{T}$, which allows us to reformulate the guidance objective.
 Mathematically, pansharpening can be viewed as a special case of linear inverse problems for multi-spectral imagery, where a degraded MS measurement $x$ is derived from the desired MS image $y \in \mathbb{R}^{H\times W \times B}$ by below formulation:

 where $\downarrow$ is the forward operator for spatial degradation and $\mathbf{n}$ is the noise.
 By combining with Eq.~(\ref{MiT:eq6}), we can obtain: